A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

+The translation method in \cref{sec:translation} provides a way to construct Minilang corpora for training language models.
+This allows us to evaluate Minilang's effectiveness for NTP through fine-tuning LLMs.
+In this section, we conduct an ablation study by fine-tuning 2 pretrained LLMs under 3 ATP configurations (Sledgehammer*, original Sledgehammer, and no ATP) for both Minilang and Isar, yielding 12 models in total to compare their pass rates on the same benchmark (PISA~\cite{PISA}).

-Having obtained a substantial corpus through translation, we evaluate the impact of proof language redesign on NTP performance by building and comparing NTP systems over both Isar and MiniLang.
-Based on the evaluation result, we answer the following research questions: \begin{questions} \item Can we effectively improve the declarative NTP by redesigning the underlying proof language? \item Is improvement confined to syntax error reduction or are reasoning errors also reduced? \item For a freshly crafted proof language, how can we obtain effective training corpora for this language? \end{questions}
+Based on the evaluation results, we answer the following research questions: \begin{questions} \item Can we effectively improve declarative NTP by redesigning the underlying proof language? \item Is improvement confined to syntax error reduction, or are reasoning errors also reduced? \item For a redesigned proof language, how can we obtain effective training corpora for it? \end{questions}

+In what follows, \cref{sec:translation-result} analyzes the translation results and the corpus features; \cref{sec:NTP-setup} details the ablation study design and fine-tuning configurations; \cref{sec:results} analyzes the experiment results.